James H. Ledlie: Early life

 Ledlie was born in Utica, New York.
-His obituary in the New York Times claimed he graduated from Union College, in Schenectady, New York, but the college has no record of his attendance there.
+His obituaries in the New York Times and The Philadelphia Inquirer claimed he graduated from Union College, in Schenectady, New York, but the college has no record of his attendance there.
 Ledlie worked as a civil engineer on the Erie Canal and in railroad construction.

 Civil War

-Shortly after the start of the Civil War, Ledlie was appointed major of the 19th New York Infantry, which was subsequently renamed the 3rd New York Artillery regiment.
+Shortly after the start of the Civil War, Ledlie was appointed major of the 19th New York Infantry, which was subsequently renamed the 3rd New York Light Artillery Regiment.
 The history of this regiment was marred by a mutiny at the expiration of its original term of service.
-Ledlie was promoted to colonel in December 1861, and was promoted to brigadier general in command of the Artillery Brigade of the Department of North Carolina in December 1862.
+Ledlie was promoted to colonel in December 1861 and was promoted to brigadier general in command of the Artillery Brigade of the Department of North Carolina in December 1862.
 (His appointment expired in March 1863 for lack of Senate confirmation, but he was reappointed in October 1863 and later confirmed.)
-For the next year and a half, he served primarily in garrison positions with North Carolina coastal artillery emplacements and in the Department of Virginia and North Carolina.
+For the next year and a half, he served primarily in garrison positions with North Carolina coastal artillery emplacements and the Department of Virginia and North Carolina.

 Just after the start of Lt.
 Gen. Ulysses S. Grant's Overland Campaign in 1864, Ledlie transferred to the Army of the Potomac, commanding a brigade in Maj.
 Gen. Ambrose Burnside's IX Corps.
 On June 9, he was put in command of the 1st Division to succeed Brig.
 Gen Thomas G. Stevenson, who had been killed a few weeks earlier during the Battle of Spotsylvania.
 It was in this command that his brief military career was ruined.